 - Quick Primer on Medical Assistance for Children and Adolescents in Pennsylvania

-Is CHIP, the Children’s Health Insurance Partnership, affected by the new health insurance system?
+Is CHIP, the Children’s Health Insurance Program, affected by the new health insurance system?

 Yes, CHIP is part of the Healthcare Marketplace.
-Child-only commercial plans will be available for those who do not qualify for CHIP, because they do not meet disability criteria or because they are over income limits.
+Child-only commercial plans within the Marketplace will be available for those who do not qualify for Medical Assistance (MA).
+A child may not qualify because they do not meet MA disability criteria.
 More information about CHIP can be found in the CAR Autism Roadmap™:

 Can Supplemental Security Income (SSI) for an 18 year old (child) transitioning to adult status be accessed through the Marketplace?